celsoRodrigues/prenv/README.md

 # Self-Served Dynamic Environments for airflow

-This project creates a webhook listener for pull requests and acts on every create and delete
+This project creates a webhook listener for pull requests and acts on every create and close of PR's

 ## Dependencies
-*Docker
+- Docker
-*kubernetes cluster
+- kubernetes cluster

 ## Installation